chaidhat/compiler/README.md

    * `pp.c` for preprocesses input char stream.
    * `lex.c` tokenise into one of `NULL`, `LITERAL`, `IDENTIFIER`, `KEYWORD`, `SEPARATOR`, `OPERATOR`, or `END OF FILE`
    * `pp.c` parses preprocessor directives `#` and macros
-2. parses tokens in `parse.c` one by one into an Abstract Syntax Tree using a top-down recursive descent algorithm
+2. parses token stream in (handwritten!) `parse.c` into an Abstract Syntax Tree using a top-down recursive descent algorithm
+   * `parse.c` parses tokens into abstract instructions recursively
+   * parser is handwritten for better performance than FLEX or BISON - also a *headache* to write
+   * parsing is recursively called, so that is correctly mapped as a syntax tree (AST)
+   * binary expressions rearrange themselves to follow BIDMAS (insanely confusing too)
+   * memory management is absent (declares variables on heap but never frees it)
+   * `dump.c` prints the instructions in english if `-fdast` (Dump-Abstact-Syntax-Tree) arg
 3. generate an Intermediate Representation based on that AST
 4. assemble code from the IR, as an *.o* file
 5. ask the system's linker (`ld`) to link the file.
 I ain't writing that.